 While cordless vacuums' runtime has greatly improved in recent years, corded vacuums are still the best option for thoroughly cleaning large spaces since you don't have to worry about the battery running out mid-way through your cleaning session.
 The best corded vacuum cleaners should offer strong performance on a variety of surface types and thoughtful quality-of-life features that make vacuuming a little bit easier, like a variety of attachments for different surfaces or a good exhaust filter to trap fine particles.

-We've tested over 95 vacuum cleaners, and below are our recommendations for the best vacuums with a power cord to buy.
+We've tested over 100 vacuum cleaners, and below are our recommendations for the best corded vacuums to buy.
 We made our choices based on their overall performance on different surface types, as well as their feature set, design, and price.
-For more options, look at our lists of the best vacuums, the best upright vacuums, and the best canister vacuums.
+For more options, look at our lists of the best vacuums, the best upright vacuums, the best canister vacuums, and the best vacuums with good suction.

 The best corded stick vacuum we've tested is the Shark Stratos UltraLight.
-Compared to a high-end canister vacuum like the Miele Complete C3, its performance is less impressive, and it doesn't feel nearly as well built.
+Compared to a high-end canister vacuum like the SEBO Airbelt D4 Premium, its performance is less impressive, and it doesn't feel nearly as well-built.
 However, it's a much better fit for quick cleaning sessions thanks to its smaller, lighter form factor.
 Its headlining feature is a replaceable cartridge in its floorhead that emits a pleasant detergent-like scent as you clean.
 It also uses the newest iteration of Shark's DuoClean PowerFins floorhead brushroll design that includes angled fins on its main roller to prevent hair from getting tangled in the mechanism.

 However, the design isn't perfect: you can't remove the primary brushroll, making it hard to clear away any hair that does get stuck.
 Another drawback is that, unlike the similarly named Shark Stratos Cordless, it doesn't have a MultiFlex folding wand, so cleaning under most tables and chairs is much harder.
 If you're willing to forego the Stratos' odor-neutralization feature and don't mind a bulkier design in exchange for greater debris capacity, the Shark APEX UpLight is a good substitute.

 The Miele Classic C1 Cat & Dog PowerLine is worth a look if you're shopping at an upper mid-range price point.
-Miele's Classic C1 vacuums don't feel as well-built as any variant of the higher-end Miele Complete C3, even cheaper variants like the Miele Complete C3 Alize.
+Miele's Classic C1 vacuums don't feel as well-built as any variant of the higher-end SEBO Airbelt D4 Premium.
 C1 models also have shorter power cables and lack an onboard tool storage compartment.
-However, all C1 models use the same 1200W motor as the C3, resulting in similarly fantastic performance.
+However, all C1 models use a powerful1200W motor, resulting in strong airflow and suction performance.
 The high-end Cat & Dog variant of the C1 also comes bundled with a Miele's SEB 228 powerhead, which offers five levels of height adjustment for deep cleaning different lengths of carpet, along with a parquet tool and a mini turbo brush for cleaning upholstered furniture.

-The Kenmore's deep-cleaning performance falls a little short of the pricier Miele and pricier uprights like the Dyson Ball Animal 3, but it's still quite effective on bare floors and carpets.
+The Kenmore's deep-cleaning performance falls a little short of the pricier SEBO, but it's still quite effective on bare floors and carpets.
 Unfortunately, there's no floorhead height adjustment, so the vacuum can sometimes get stuck on thick shag-pile rugs.
 Thankfully, you can turn off the brushroll to prevent it from scattering around lightweight debris on hard floors.

 If you want a budget-friendly corded vacuum, consider the Eureka Mighty Mite.
 Unlike the Kenmore Intuition Bagged, with its powered floorhead, the Eureka comes bundled with only a basic straight-suction floorhead, so it'll struggle with thicker high or shag-pile carpeting.
 Thankfully, this model does a great job of cleaning pet hair and solid debris from bare floors, especially for a model at this price point, and it's still quite effective on low- and medium-pile carpets with the floorhead's bristles retracted.
 Its lightweight canister body also makes it easier to maneuver than the Kenmore, even in tight spots.